Rolando-Villca/Rolando-Villca-DSPP/index.md

 | Random Forest       | 202.73   | 0.2071   | 574 ± 6      |
 | **RF + log target** | **169.42** | **0.2424** | **559 ± 5** |

-- Applying `log1p` stabilised variance, cutting MAE by ~17 %.
+- Applying `log1p` to the target stabilised variance and cut MAE by ~17 %.

 ---